CjSong97/tutorial-v2/content/ddk/check.md

 }
 ```

 For now, you can think of these utility methods as simple getters for the fields we'll need to implement for checking properties later.
+There is also a helper function for checking for cyclic classes which we will now implement.

 ## Basic Check File Structure
-The simplest way to create a check file is to make a file with a .check extension in your Eclipse project.
-We'll start with a basic check file that also injects the
+The simplest way to create a Check file is to make a file with a .check extension in your Eclipse project.
+We'll start with a basic Check file that also injects the
 utility methods from `SmallJavaModelUtil`.
 Start by going to the directory `org.example.smalljava` -> `src` -> `org.example.smalljava.validation`.
 In this directory, we will create a general file called `SmallJava.check`.
 Follow the recommendations from the Eclipse proposals and create a catalog for the check file.

 ### Catalog
-Every check file contains exactly one **catalog** which should have the same name as the check file (excluding the extension).
-These work together with **categories** to group checks together for reuse.
+Every Check file contains exactly one **catalog** which should have the same name as the Check file (excluding the extension).
+These work together with **categories** to group Checks together for reuse.

-Now this check will be for the SmallJava grammar which we defined earlier.
+Now this Check will be used for the SmallJava grammar which we defined earlier.
 Add the following lines to the file, where the `@Inject` line is used to inject the utility functions we made earlier to use in conjunction with the checks:

 ```javascript
 package org.example.smalljava.validation